Best drive Defensive & Advance Driving School

 1. Will I drive on my first driving lesson?

-Yes, in most cases you will drive during the first lesson.
-However, the instructor usually drives to a quiet road before letting you take the wheel.
+Yes, you will drive in the first lesson (in the majority of cases).
+Typically, the instructor will drive to a quiet road before allowing you to drive the vehicle.

-2. What do you do on your first driving lesson?
+2. What is the first thing you do on your first driving lesson?

-4. Do I need to pass my theory test before starting lessons?
+4. Do I have to take my theory exam before I take my lessons?

-Feeling nervous is normal.
-Good instructors teach beginners every day and will guide you at a comfortable pace.
+It’s perfectly normal to feel nervous.
+They are good instructors to teach beginners every day and to guide at a comfortable pace.

 6. Can I fail my first driving lesson?